nodejs/node/doc/api/esm.md

   * `shortCircuit` {undefined|boolean} A signal that this hook intends to terminate the chain of `resolve` hooks. **Default:** `false`
   * `url` {string} The absolute URL to which this input resolves

+> **Caveat** Despite support for returning promises and async functions, calls
+> to `resolve` may block the main thread which can impact performance.

 The `resolve` hook chain is responsible for telling Node.js where to find and how to cache a given `import` statement or expression.
 It can optionally return